 The North Atlantic States Regional Council of Carpenters is committed to improving the lives of its members and their families.
 One way that we accomplish this is through our annual NASRCC scholarship.
 Scholarships are available to dependents of members (or members themselves) who plan to attend an accredited two or four-year college/university or vocational program.
 Last year, 126 applicants received awards, with a top prize of $7,500.

-Applicants may fill out the online application form by clicking here.
-You will be able to upload a copy of your essay, proof of enrollment, and a copy of your transcript in the online form.
+The eligibility guidelines established by the Scholarship Committee can be found here.
+Applications may be filled out online by clicking here.
+You will need to upload a copy of your essay, proof of enrollment, and a copy of your transcript in the online form.

 Applicants will be required to write an essay of between 500 and 1000 words on the following topic:

 Historically, construction unions and environmentalists have been at odds about investments in fossil fuel infrastructure and housing/commercial development.
 Analyze the impact of current federal and state climate change policies on the construction industry and our union’s members.
 Can the Carpenters union support environmentalism while ensuring work opportunities for members?
 Discuss what is currently being done in this area and the possibilities for the future.

 Note: Essays that do not meet the word count criteria will be disqualified.
 If you use outside references or sources please cite them.

 To eliminate bias, the scholarship committee is blind to the identity of the applicant.
 Essays are numerically coded to prevent any reader from having knowledge of the writer.
 Persons awarded first or second place in a prior year are ineligible for first or second place in subsequent years.